halfinamoon/Aerial-Palm-Tree-Object-Detection/README.md

 ### B. Feedback Collection

-- **User Feedback**: Gather input from SawitPro Plantation Manager regarding of model reliability.
+- **User Feedback**: Gather input from Plantation Manager regarding of model reliability.
 - **Iterative Improvements**: Use monitoring metric to refine the model and retrain with new dataset improvement.

 ### Maintenance Strategy:

-- **Retraining Schedule**: Schedule the regular model updates to incorporate new data and model improvement regarding to SawitPro computational power
+- **Retraining Schedule**: Schedule the regular model updates to incorporate new data and model improvement regarding to computational power

 ## AI Model Development Approach Selection Framework